 - Self-Driving Car Engineer

 You may find this course under the category of autonomous systems.
-In this program, you’ll learn about edge-cutting robotics, machine learning, and artificial intelligence.
+This program teaches you about edge-cutting robotics, machine learning, and artificial intelligence.

-This course is six months long with 5-10 hours of weekly participation.
+This course is six months long with 5-10 weekly participation hours.
 You can check out the details of the curriculum here.

 Pros and Cons of Udacity

 Pros of Using Udacity

 After using Udacity for quite a while, I know it has the most user-friendly interface.
 Accessing lessons, assignments, quizzes, and projects is very simple.
 You can easily switch between video lectures and assignments.
 It also reminds you of deadlines and submissions.